TitanDaoChina/bigdata/BigdataFrameWork/Flink/Flink时间戳和水印.md

 * system to retrieve the current watermark.
 The method may return {@code null} to
 * indicate that no new Watermark is available.
 *
-* &lt;p&gt;The returned watermark will be emitted only if it is non-null and itsTimestamp
+* <p>The returned watermark will be emitted only if it is non-null and itsTimestamp
 * is larger than that of the previously emitted watermark (to preserve the contract of
 * ascending watermarks).
 If the current watermark is still
 * identical to the previous one, no progress in EventTime has happened since